1. What is the plan's funding position?

 5. Does the January 1, 2019 preliminary surplus mean the plan's funding shortfalls are over?

 Shortfalls could happen in the future, however, levers available to the sponsors help manage the plan's funding status.
 Contribution rates and conditional inflation protection are working to keep the pension plan in balance.

 That balance continues to be challenged by rising pension costs due to low interest rates, increasing longevity and long periods of retirement.
 There can be no assurance of high returns in this complex, rapidly changing and competitive investment environment.

 For more details, read Funding Considerations.

-No, contributions to the Ontario Teachers' plan are based on a percentage of salary.
-The plan isn't set up to take additional contributions from members to improve their benefits.
+No, the plan isn't set up to take additional contributions from members.